 When the pandemic started a year ago, the idea of having a COVID-19 vaccine at our disposal within months felt like a pipe dream.
 Now we have three authorized vaccines and millions of Americans getting inoculated every day.
 But we have to keep up the fight against the virus as the country aims to get closer to herd immunity, and not let our guard down.

-Last updated on April 5 – Added the CDC's latest travel guidance for fully vaccinated people.
+Last updated on April 27 – Added the CDC's latest mask guidance for people conducting activities outdoors.

 Skimm'd by Maria Martinolich and Kamini Ramdeen